codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 %}

-### Create `demo-trioapps` Product
+### Create the `demo-trioapps` Product
-Once you know which applications you want to group as a Product, create the Product.
+Once you identify the applications, create the Product.
-A Product requires a unique name, and optionally an annotation using which you can connect different Argo CD applications to it.
+A Product requires a unique name, and optionally an annotation to connect different Argo CD applications.

 ##### Before you begin
 * Make sure you have [created at least one Environment](#create-an-environment)